 This archetype is about balancing masculine and feminine energy within, as well as with a lover.
-By being in tune with how to tap into my masculine and feminine energy, I am able to show up and relate to a partner of the opposite polarity.
-As I take on a stronger masculine role it allows my partner to feel safe fully expressing her feminine essence.
+By being in tune with how to tap into masculine and feminine energy, there is a greater capacity to show up and relate to a partner of the opposite polarity.
+By taking on a stronger masculine role it allows a woman to feel safe and protected to go deeper into her feminine essence.

 Chimro is a word that can be said to signify that a person has something to say, but is choosing not to say it to allow for something deeper or higher to be said or happen instead.
 In this empty space made by not speaking, something new and potentially better can happen.
 It is a space of growth, listening, allowing and presence.
 It breaks habits and patterns of past ways of being, where new ways of being can be explored.